sauerbraten/chef/README.md

 ## „Name, IP or IP range“

 Chef does some smart regex matching and IP padding to improve the user experience.
 If the argument to the lookup commands is at least the first octet of an IP and the first dot, it is interpreted as an IP range.
 The prefix can be ommitted, in which case it will be deduced from the IP.
 The IP is padded with zeroes if neccessary, i.e. `123.` becomes `123.0.0.0`, `92.1` becomes `92.1.0.0`.
-The prefix size will be guessed from how many octets were given if it is omitted.
+The prefix size, if not specified, will be guessed from how many octets were given.

 ### Examples